 What is Senior and Subordinated Debt?

-Senior and subordinated debt refer to their rank in a company’s capital stack.
+Senior and subordinated debt refers to their rank in a company’s capital stack.
 In the event of a liquidation, senior debt is paid out first, while subordinated debt is only paid out if funds remain after paying off senior debt.
 To compensate an investor for the risk, subordinated debt has a higher interest rate than senior debt.

 In order to understand senior and subordinated debt, we must first review the capital stack.
 Capital stack ranks the priority of different sources of capital, including senior debt, subordinated debt, and equity.
 The stack exhibits two findings.
 First, senior debt creditors will be paid first in the event of financial distress, while shareholders will divide what remains after all creditors are paid.
 Secondly, the return profile of debt and equity is inverse to the priority list.
 Shareholders with an equity stake have the highest return profile, whereas senior debt creditors have the lowest.